Ansh-engineer/AaramStay/README.md

-#AaramStay
+AaramStay

-AaramStay is a full-stack real estate listing platform built with Node.js, Express, MongoDB, and EJS.
-It allows users to browse, add, and manage property listings, while providing a seamless experience for both guests and authenticated users.
+AaramStay is a full-stack room stay and accommodation platform built with Node.js, Express, MongoDB, and EJS.
+It allows users to browse, reserve, and manage room listings for short stays, providing a seamless experience for both guests and authenticated users.

 🚀 Features

 User Authentication: Secure login and registration with session management.

-Property Listings: View and filter available properties.
+Room Listings: Browse available rooms for comfortable night stays.

+Reservation System: Users can reserve rooms and get charged for their stay.

-Review System: Users can add and manage reviews for properties.
+Review System: Guests can add and manage reviews for rooms.

-CRUD Operations: Create, Read, Update, and Delete listings and reviews.
+CRUD Operations: Create, Read, Update, and Delete room listings and reviews.

 Responsive Design: Mobile-friendly interface for on-the-go browsing.

-Browse through featured listings.

-View detailed information about a property.

-Read and add reviews to listings.
+Featured Rooms: Browse highlighted stays for quick selection.

+Detailed Room Info: See pricing, availability, amenities, and location.

 🛠️ Technologies Used